spacechase0/StardewValleyMods/README.md

-This repository contains my SMAPI mods for Stardew Valley.
+﻿This repository contains my SMAPI mods for Stardew Valley.
 See the individual mods in the subfolders for documentation and release notes.

 ## Translating the mods
 The mods can be translated into any language supported by the game, and SMAPI will automatically use the right translations.

-(â‘ = untranslated, â†» = partly translated, âœ“ = fully translated)
+(❑ = untranslated, ↻ = partly translated, ✓ = fully translated)

 **TODO**